TerjeKWahl/RobotArm/Docs/APIs.md

 VR app should send a UDP package to the PC every second frame (around 30 times per second).

-The PC should send a UDP package to the VR app every time it receives a message (matches the rate).
+The PC should send a UDP package to the VR app 30 times per second.

 16 bit numbers are sent big-endian (MSB first, LSB last).
 Distances are in mm.
 Angles are in degrees.
 Offsets mean in relation to the initial starting position of the robot arm.